-Cheering fans caused small earthquakes at Tiger Stadium during LSU's overtime win against Bama
+Cheering fans caused tremors at Tiger Stadium during LSU's overtime win against Bama

 Latest Weather Blog

-Cheering fans caused small earthquakes at Tiger Stadium during LSU's overtime win against Bama
+Cheering fans caused tremors at Tiger Stadium during LSU's overtime win against Bama

 BATON ROUGE - Tiger Stadium was shaking, quite literally, during LSU's thrilling win over the Crimson Tide on Saturday.